Cataract Surgery Program at Vance Thompson Vision

 Drop A Day Cataract Surgery: These patients will be administered an injection of Dex-mox-ketor (Dexamethazone - Moxifloxacin - Ketoralac) at the time of surgery.

-- Combination drop of Prednisolone-Gatifloxacin-Bromfenac QD x 3 days prior to surgery and QD x 4 weeks post operatively
+- Combination drop of Prednisolone-Moxifloxican-Bromfenac QD x 3 days prior to surgery and QD x 4 weeks post operatively

 No Injection Cataract Surgery:

-- Combination Drop (Prednisolone-Gatifloxacin-Bromfenac) QID x 3 days prior to surgery and QID x 1 week, BID x 3 weeks post-operatively
+- Combination Drop (Prednisolone-Moxifloxican-Bromfenac) QID x 1 week, BID x 3 weeks post-operatively

-- Combination Drop (Prednisolone-Gatifloxacin-Bromfenac) QID x 3 days prior to surgery and QID x 1 week, BID x 3 weeks, followed by Ilevro, Prolensa or Bromsite QD for the next 8 weeks post-operatively
+- Combination Drop (Prednisolone-Moxifloxican-Bromfenac) QID x 1 week, BID x 3 weeks, followed by Ilevro, Prolensa or Bromsite QD for the next 8 weeks post-operatively

 - Vigamox: QID for one week